C-Undritz/Pattern-Spiel/TESTING.md

 * The game looks fine in other browser dark modes.
 It is documented [here](https://interaction.net.au/articles/samsung-internet-and-night-mode/) the issues with the dark mode on Samsung internet.
 I was unable to implement the fixes recommended and so this is reported but not addressed.
 At the time of writing according to caniuse.com, samsung internet has a global usage of 2.64% and many of these will unlikely be in dark mode.

+### Colourful game title.
+* Within the Javascript within the mainMenu function on line 67, there is one long line of HTML which is the game title on the menu screen.
+The game title on the menu screen is styled so that each letter is coloured in one of the four primary colours.
+To achieve this each letter was set between html 'span' tags with the class attribute for the colour the letter needed to be.
+This resulted in one long line of html (see script.js, mainMenu function, line 67).
+I tried to set each span tag on a separate line to make it neater however this increased the space between each letter and so it needed to be kept one line.
+Also tried a loop using similar methods to that shown in [this](https://www.youtube.com/watch?v=sGJ5lTu-clY) video, but could not get that to work.
+It is something that I will continue with (outside of the project code of course) as I think it could be made to work.
+For now the unwealdy and unattractive 'span' line is what is in place.